George Wayne Anderson: Civil War

 The Union was hoping that the new armament and projectiles would have as much success there as they had achieved earlier at Fort Pulaski.
 The new guns had reduced that fort to ruins within hours, the garrison surrendering under the incessant pounding.
-At Fort McAllister, after seven hours of fire from the monitors during the day, and from the mortar boats through the night, the attack resulted in only minor damage.
+At Fort McAllister, however, after seven hours of fire from the monitors during the day and from the mortar boats through the night, the Union bombardment resulted in only minor damage.
 Only three men were wounded, but all felt the loss of the fort's mascot, Tom Cat.
 He died during the shelling, and today there is a marker in his honor inside the fort.

-The design of Fort McAllister proved to be surprisingly resilient, absorbing most of the impact from the shells and was quickly repaired overnight.
+The design of Fort McAllister proved resilient, absorbing most of the impact from the shells, and the fortifications were quickly repaired overnight.
 Neither the heavy guns nor the ironclad ships were able to destroy the fort because it was earthwork, not made of bricks and stone.
-Imagine how disheartening it would be to fire on the fort all day, only to see it reappear seeming undamaged overnight.
-After seven unsuccessful engagements over the next year, the US Navy retired to Ossabaw Sound to await the coming of General William Tecumseh Sherman, now on the march and destroying Georgia.
+After seven unsuccessful engagements over the next year, the Union Navy retired to Ossabaw Sound to await the coming of General William Tecumseh Sherman, who had by then begun his destructive overland march through Georgia.

-Sherman approaches

-Anderson made the decision to defend the fort after not receiving orders or telegraph communications from General William J. Hardee regarding how he should react to the threat approaching.
+Anderson made the decision to defend the fort after not receiving orders or telegraph communications from General William J. Hardee regarding how he should react to Sherman's approaching army.
 General Sherman believed that the outcome of the entire campaign rested on capturing Fort McAllister, opening his way to the sea.
 To lead the attack, Sherman assigned his best, his old 2nd Division that he led at Shiloh, now commanded by General William Babcock Hazen.